Opengundumstyle/BrianEats/README.md

 # aa_javascript_project
-project name: BrianMap
+project name: BrianEats

 Background:

 This project is taken from the inspiration of yelp recommendation system where a api is being used to satisfied foodies's needs on where and what they want to eat.
 But with a minor twist.
-Instead of bringing you the headache of where and what to eat, BrianMap handles all that with a single click, we find the desinated place with our advance cutting-edge reccomendation algorithmn base on your current mood and tendency on certain food flavor.
-Are you ready to join us on the journey of this unknown food quest?
+Instead of bringing you the headache of where and what to eat, BrianEats handles all that with a single click, we find the desinated place with our advance cutting-edge reccomendation algorithmn base on your current mood and tendency on certain food flavor.
+Are you ready to join us on the food quest?

 Functionality & MVPs